Martha Kimball

+Martha G. Kimball (November 11, 1840-April 21, 1894) was an American army nurse who played a role in the founding of Memorial Day, the United States holiday to mourn military personnel who died in the line of duty.
+She served as a Union army nurse during the American Civil War.
+Her letter to John A. Logan, commander-in-chief of the Grand Army of the Republic, with her observations of southern women decorating Confederate States Army soldier's graves, is recognized as one of the reasons he issued General Order #11 designating May 30th for decorating Union soldier graves.

 Early life and the Civil War

-Martha Gertrude Bowen was the daughter of John and Mary Bowen, born in Portland, Maine around 1839.
+Martha Gertrude Bowen was born November 11,1840, in Portland, Maine, to John and Mary Bowen.
 She married Henry S. Kimball the son of Josiah Kimball and Mary Spofford in Boston in 1859.
-According to reports, she acted as a nurse in Union hospitals and accompanied her husband as he inspected confiscated cotton during the Civil War.
+She accompanied her husband as he inspected confiscated cotton during the American Civil War.
+She worked as a nurse during William Tecumseh Sherman's military campaign in Georgia and was appointed chief inspector of hospitals.

-Post Civil War

-The couple had no children and by 1878 made their home in Philadelphia, PA at 4703 Kingsessing Ave.
-Mrs. Kimball divorced her husband in 1883 and lived at that address for the rest of her life.
+Memorial Day recognition

+In 1867, Kimball visited the southern United States and wrote a letter to John A. Logan, the commander-in-chief of the Grand Army of the Republic organization, of her observations of "southern women decorating the graves of their dead, fallen in battle".
+She also recommended that Logan "should have our heroic soldiers whose lonely graves are, many unmarked, remembered in the same beautiful way."

-Mrs. Kimball became famous in 1889 through a letter written by Junius Simons to the New York Tribune wherein he credited her with suggesting the founding of the Memorial Day holiday.
+Kimball became famous in 1889 through a letter written by Junius Simons to the New York Tribune wherein he credited her with suggesting the founding of the Memorial Day holiday.
 He claimed to have been acting as General John A. Logan’s private secretary when Mrs. Kimball wrote Logan a letter suggesting the Memorial Day holiday.
-Logan instituted the holiday on May 30, 1868, through the Grand Army of the Republic (GAR), of which he was the commander-in-chief.
-Simons also reproduced a letter from Logan to Kimball to thank her for her effort.
+Logan instituted the holiday on May 30, 1868, through the Grand Army of the Republic with General Order #11, which designated May 30th “for the purpose of strewing with flowers or otherwise decorating the graves of comrades who died in defense of their country during the late rebellion.”